Lucid Group, Inc. (LCID) Dips More Than Broader Markets: What You Should Know

-Wall Street will be looking for positivity from Lucid Group, Inc. as it approaches its next earnings report date.
-On that day, Lucid Group, Inc. is projected to report earnings of -$0.37 per share, which would represent a year-over-year decline of 640%.
-Meanwhile, our latest consensus estimate is calling for revenue of $158.4 million, up 174.62% from the prior-year quarter.
+Lucid Group, Inc. will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Lucid Group, Inc. to post earnings of -$0.37 per share.
+This would mark a year-over-year decline of 640%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $158.4 million, up 174.62% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$1.40 per share and revenue of $1.15 billion.
 These totals would mark changes of +10.83% and +89.06%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Lucid Group, Inc.These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Lucid Group, Inc.These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 9.35% lower within the past month.
-Lucid Group, Inc. is currently sporting a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 9.35% lower.
+Lucid Group, Inc. is holding a Zacks Rank of #3 (Hold) right now.

 The Automotive - Domestic industry is part of the Auto-Tires-Trucks sector.
-This group has a Zacks Industry Rank of 158, putting it in the bottom 38% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 157, which puts it in the bottom 38% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report